atomisticnet/aenet-gpr/README.md

 ```
 are shown above.
 When using the **Cartesian descriptor** (gray circles), the error decreases as the `scale` parameter increases, and it converges at `scale = 3.0`.
 In contrast, when using the **periodic SOAP descriptor** (for details, see the [DScribe documentation](https://singroup.github.io/dscribe/latest/tutorials/descriptors/soap.html)), the error is reduced by approximately one order of magnitude compared to the default **Cartesian descriptor**.

-As demonstrated in the examples for the `./example/2_EC-EC/` non-periodic system (results available in the `example` directory) and the `./example/3_Li-EC/` periodic system, it may not always be the case, but non-periodic systems can be well-represented using **non-periodic Cartesian descriptors**, while periodic systems are expected to yield better accuracy when using **SOAP descriptors** with periodic setting.
+As demonstrated in the examples for the `./example/2_EC-EC/` non-periodic system (results available in the `example` directory) and the `./example/3_Li-EC/` periodic system, non-periodic systems can be well-represented using **non-periodic Cartesian descriptors**, while periodic systems are expected to yield better accuracy when using **SOAP descriptors** with periodic setting.

 For the example of **SOAP descriptor** here, eight uniformly distributed points in the Li slab Rectangular cuboid were used as `centers` argument for **SOAP**.
 The corresponding `train.in` input arguments are
 ```